-The Grand Canyon celebrated a rather important milestone in 2019 - 100 years since it received national park designation.
-Unsurprisingly for a geological marvel of this size, there's a lot we don't know about it, and if the following weird and wonderful facts are anything to go by, we can't wait to see what discoveries are yet to be revealed.
+In 2019, the Grand Canyon celebrated 100 years as a designated US national park.
+Unsurprisingly for a geological marvel of this size, there's a lot we don't know about it and if the following fascinating facts are anything to go by, we can't wait to see what discoveries are yet to be revealed.

-Well, almost - Rhode Island is 1,212 square miles while the Grand Canyon covers 1,904 square miles.
+Rhode Island is 1,212 square miles while the Grand Canyon covers 1,904 square miles.
 In some places, it's over a mile deep.
-The elevation of other areas - the South Rim is around 7,000 feet above sea level - is the reason some of America's cleanest air can be found here.
+Meanwhile, the elevation of other areas, the South Rim is around 7,000 feet above sea level, is the reason some of America's cleanest air can be found here.

 The Grand Canyon is a tough place for creatures, especially fish.
-There's heavy silt and frequent flooding, and temperatures range from sub-zero in the winter to extreme highs in the summer.
+There's heavy silt, frequent flooding and temperatures range from sub-zero in the winter to extreme highs in the summer.

 For these reasons, it's perhaps not surprising that the canyon's Colorado River has just eight native fish species, six of which can only be found here.
 This includes the weirdly-named Humpback Chub.

 The inhospitable climate affects humans too and is the reason fewer people have completed a continuous length-wise hike through the Grand Canyon than have walked on the moon.

 Contrary to popular belief, the canyon has a human population.
 Supai Village can be found in the Havasupai Indian Reservation.
 The village is inaccessible by road, mules, not motorcars are the main form of transport, and there are just 208 residents.

 It's the most remote community in America's so-called Lower 48 States and the only place where the post is still delivered by mule.